Manhattan Truck Accident Attorney

 Pedestrians in the city face a particularly high risk.
 Here are some answers to frequently asked questions about truck accidents in Manhattan.

 You are probably entitled to receive compensation for damages, assuming someone else caused the truck accident.
 Your specific rights depend upon the facts and circumstances of the accident.
-Speak to an experienced Manhattan truck accident attorney to learn more.
+In many cases, you may have a right to file an injury lawsuit against the responsible parties.
+Before you can file a lawsuit, you must exhaust your PIP insurance policy.
+The laws in Manhattan and throughout NYC are difficult and sometimes complex.
+As such, it is important to speak to an experienced Manhattan truck accident attorney to learn more.

 In the meantime, you also have insurance coverage.
 Generally, New York follows a no-fault system of insurance.
 So, if you were injured in a motor vehicle accident and you carry personal injury protection (PIP) insurance, then you can first turn to that coverage to pay your medical bills and some other expenses.
 PIP insurance is a standard feature of New York auto insurance policies.
 If you carry it, it generally covers you in all motor vehicle-related accidents, even if you were not in a vehicle in the crash (i.e., you were a pedestrian or riding a bike).